Interruption Marketing vs. Permission Marketing: Which Mix Works

 Permission marketing means companies will give out free samples of their products for people to try and make decisions based on their experience rather than the information they’ve been given.
 In-app purchases are a good example of permission marketing.

-There are many other factors along with this but these are some of the main ones you should include in your article.
-It doesn’t have to be an interruption from the interruption piece as long as it talks about how interruption marketing and permission marketing differ from each other.
+There are many other factors along with this, but these are some of the main ones you should include in your article.
+It doesn’t have to be an interruption from the interruption piece as long as it discusses how interruption marketing and permission marketing differ.

 Interruption Marketing vs. Permission Marketing

-Interruption marketing will often feel like an invasion of privacy, while permission may seem more inviting because businesses are taking steps to earn their customers’ trust and respect before interrupting them with sales pitches or ads.
+Disruption marketing will often feel like an invasion of privacy.
+At the same time, permission may seem more inviting because businesses are taking steps to earn their customers’ trust and respect before interrupting them with sales pitches or ads.

-Interruptions can be highly effective if done correctly, but it’s important for businesses to understand the drawbacks so they know when interruption might not be worth the risk.
+Interruptions can be highly effective if done correctly, but businesses must understand the drawbacks to know when interruption might not be worth the risk.

-Intrusion marketing is not the best strategy for businesses that are just starting out, while permission marketing could help these businesses establish themselves as experts in their respective fields by providing helpful tips instead of trying to sell something right off the bat.
+Intrusion marketing is not the best strategy for businesses just starting.
+In contrast, permission marketing could help these businesses establish themselves as experts in their respective fields by providing helpful tips instead of trying to sell something immediately.

-One final difference between intrusion marketing and permission marketing is that interruption marketing requires a lot of work upfront, while permission doesn’t require any interruption at all.
+One final difference between intrusion marketing and permission marketing is that interruption marketing requires a lot of work upfront, while permission doesn’t require any interruption.

 Interruption marketers must find creative ways to interrupt people before they even start looking for this information themselves.

-Permission marketers know where to find their target audience so there’s no interruption needed on their end either – they’re able to focus more on engaging with existing clients through various forms of content and social media engagement.
+Permission marketers know where to find their target audience, so there’s no interruption needed on their end either – they can focus more on engaging with existing clients through various forms of content and social media engagement.

-Interruption marketing might require a lot of money to get started, while permission marketing is often more affordable and can allow businesses to make more long-term investments with their time and energy as opposed to heavy up-front costs for interruption methods such as print ads or billboards.
+Interruption marketing might require a lot of money to get started.
+In contrast, permission marketing is often more affordable.
+It can allow businesses to make more long-term investments with their time and energy instead of high up-front costs for interruption methods such as print ads or billboards.

 Permission Marketing Pros